 Overview

-Get the inside beat on sinus rhythm strips!
-This page offers an introduction to this ECG pattern, as well as providing lessons and drills for further exploration.
+Get the inside beat on sinus rhythm!
+This page offers an introduction to this ECG pattern, as well as providing lessons and sinus rhythm strips for practice.

 What is a normal sinus rhythm in ECG?